 If you aren’t sharing your content on Facebook, you’re missing out on a big opportunity.
 Why?
-Because they have over 1 billion active users!
+Because Facebook has over one billion active users!

-Now by no means are you going to be able to reach 1 billion users… over even 1 percent of them.
-But the beautiful part is, if you even reach .01% of their total user base, that’s still a huge number.
+Now, by no means are you going to be able to reach one billion users… or even 1% of them.
+But the beautiful part is, if you reach even .01% of the total user base, that’s still a huge number.

-So how do you increase your odds of grabbing the attention of those 1 billion users?
+So, how do you increase your odds of grabbing the attention of those one billion users?
 Well, you need to write great status updates.
 Here’s how you can do so:

 Be short and to the point

 Unless you are writing a personal rant, people don’t prefer to read long status updates.

 The graph shows that people prefer status updates that are around 225 characters versus ones that are longer or shorter.
 One of the main reasons that people don’t prefer status updates that are too long is that over 33% of Facebook users are viewing it through a mobile device.
 Small screens of mobile devices make it more difficult to read long status updates.